-When Mama of Ex-Dreamboat appeared through the haze of charcoal smoke, like an angel from heaven, carrying a big, red bowl undoubtedly filled with loads of creamy, eggy potatoes, just waiting to melt on my tongue my stomach started rumbling, like a teen’s souped-up vintage car.
-I ran to her to ‘help’ by taking the bowl from her and placing it on an empty spot on the table, right in front of me..I wanted first dibs.
+When Mama of Ex-Dreamboat appeared through the haze of charcoal smoke, carrying a big, red bowl undoubtedly filled with loads of creamy, eggy potatoes, just waiting to melt on my tongue, my stomach started rumbling like a teenager’s souped-up car.
+I ran to her to ‘help’ by taking the bowl from her and placing it on an empty spot on the table, right in front of my plate.

-When the burgers were ready, I pulled off the foil excitedly.
-Oh no. It was like hitting a whammy on Press Your Luck, and this sound blared loud and clear in my head.
+The dread was thick and immediate.
+It was like hitting a whammy on Press Your Luck, and this sound blared loud and clear in my head.
 It was German potato salad, in all of it’s vinegary glory.